-Our expert optometrist, Dr. Benji, is responsible for contact lens evaluations, fittings, and re-fits.
+Our Eyes in the Village expert optometrist, Dr. Benji, is responsible for contact lens evaluations, fittings, and re-fits.
 After he performs a comprehensive evaluation of your eye and your vision, he will discuss the different contact lens options that are available to you, allowing you to select the best options for your lifestyle, profession, and visual needs.
 If you suffer from conditions like dry eye, allergies, or eye infections that recur, ensure you speak to us about your issues to determine whether or not contact lenses are appropriate for your eyes.

 Our optometrist will require a determination of your level of necessary vision corrector before prescribing contact lenses.
 Refractive error (astigmatism, nearsightedness, and farsightedness, depending on the type of error) is evaluated by measuring the focusing abilities of eye.
 A series of different lenses are placed in front of the eyes, and the patient and optometrist work together to determine the required level of correction.